-It's time to fill Easter eggs for our kids.
-Grab a bag of empty Easter eggs from the basket by the front doors to fill up with your special goodies.
-Then drop off the filled Easter eggs back into the basket.
+It's time to return fill Easter eggs for our kids to the basket by the front doors.
 Please drop off the Easter Eggs by Palm Sunday, March 24th.
-The Easter Egg Hunt for the kids will occur at 10 am on Easter day.
+The Easter Egg Hunt for the kids will occur at 10 am on Easter.

-Dedication sheets for Palms and Lilies are available at the volunteer desk.
+Dedications for Palms & Lilies are due by March 20 to be printed in the bulletin.
+Dedication sheets are available at the volunteer desk.
 You can write a check (indicating palms & lilies in the memo line) or pay online, selecting the flowers, greens, & lilies fund.
 If you pay online, include your dedication in the memo line, send the office an email with your dedication, or submit a dedication sheet to the office.
-Dedications are due by March 20 to be printed in the bulletin.